 "The only way we could improve Pyrex was to make it more beautiful," said a Corning product manager when Sculptured Ovenware debuted in early 1972.
 Resembling cut crystal, round bowls embellished with a teardrop design formed the basis of the product line.
-When equipped with lids, the bowls became casseroles, and a round under-plate or tray was provided for each one.
+When equipped with lids, two of the bowls became casseroles, and a round under-plate or tray was provided with each one.

 Pyrex Sculptured Ovenware 2½ Qt casserole with tray or under-plate.